Chart Color Schemes

 Educational attainment in Benalla aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 16.8%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.8%).
-Vocational credentials are prevalent, with 40.6% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 28.8%.
-Currently, 24.6% of the population is actively engaged in formal education, including 8.7% in primary, 7.9% in secondary, and 2.1% in tertiary education.
+Vocational credentials are prominent, with 40.6% of residents aged 15+ holding them - advanced diplomas comprise 11.8% and certificates 28.8%.
+A total of 24.6% of the population is actively engaged in formal education, including 8.7% in primary, 7.9% in secondary, and 2.1% in tertiary education.

 A substantial 24.6% of the population actively pursues formal education.
 This includes 8.7% in primary education, 7.9% in secondary education, and 2.1% pursuing tertiary education.